tagohd/mono/LIFOIAGO.md

 			- As the inventor of human/arcane magic, Janus (true form) is impervious to it.
 Only dragon magic works against them
 		- James interrupts Janus' dramatic monologue arguing that, given enough time, a mage could learn dragon magic if they somehow managed to befriend a dragon
 			- `i already "befriended" your mom last night`
+				- > SANS?!
 		- Janus_sweat_smile.png
 			- Luckily, now the moon is gone, there's no MANA flow to use dragon magic even if that somehow was possible
 		- James argues that it would also be possible for a human mage to invent an arcane spell that created their own local MANA flow
 			- James gets out of his wheelchair
 			- James casts EGOCENTRISM
 				- `lol.
 A+ spell name`
+					- > i thought it was pretty clever
 			- An enormous storm forms around him in the ocean of MANA
 			- James fires an enormous blast of Edna's signature magic
 		- Janus is dead